12 Biomedical Engineering Summer Programs for High School Students

 Fee: Free (Students are expected to organize their own transportation)

-Tufts University is known for having strong biomedical engineering programs, making the TUBERS program a valuable opportunity for those interested in the subject.
-This is a commuter program focused on hands-on research.
-Over the six weeks, you will investigate biomedical questions and develop new methods of study while working on a particular field of research.
+Tufts University is known for its strong biomedical engineering programs, making the TUBERS program a valuable opportunity for those interested in the subject.
+This is a commuter program focused on research.
+Over six weeks, you will investigate biomedical questions and develop new methods of study while working on a particular field of research.
 After the program, students are encouraged to use their completed projects to participate in science competitions.
 Highly selective, TUBERS is designed to improve students' critical thinking and academic research skills.
+To learn more about this program, check out our complete guide here.

 Eligibility: Current juniors or seniors who are at least 16 years of age